cloudant-labs/graphdb-slate/source/includes/api/_database.md

 }
 ```

 To see who has permissions to read, write, and manage the database, make a GET request against `https://$USERNAME.cloudant.com/$DB/_security`.
-The response object's `cloudant` field contains an object whose keys are usernames with permissions to interact with the database.
-The `nobody` username indicates what rights are available to unauthenticated users -- that is, anybody.
-In the example response, for instance, `nobody` has `_reader` permissions, making the database publicly readable.
+The `cloudant` field in the response object contains an object with keys that are the usernames that have permission to interact with the database.
+The `nobody` username indicates what rights are available to unauthenticated users -- that is, anyone who does not have permission to interact with the database.
+In the example response, for instance, `nobody` has `_reader` permissions, making the database publicly readable by everyone.

 ### Modifying Permissions